Costa Rica- ESPH

 Supply

 Private landowners (sellers) in the target areas (highest parts of the watershed and micro-basins of the rivers Ciruelas, Segundo, Bermúdez, Tibás and Pará).
-Currently the programme covers 1,900ha and involves 21 landowners.
+Currently the programme covers 1,900 hectares and involves 21 landowners.
 ESPH has also made two land purchases.
+In 2008, 27 landowners were participating, supplying 1,190 hectares to the scheme.

-Funds are used for forest protection (mainly in the higher parts of the watershed) and reforestation of underused land or land currently used for livestock farming, although this is more difficult due to the high opportunity cost of land in the area (US$150/ha/year).
+Funds are used for forest protection (mainly in the higher parts of the watershed) and reforestation of underused land or land currently used for livestock farming, although this is more difficult due to the high opportunity cost of land in the area (US$150 per hectare per year).
 Investment is also made in slope recovery and an emergency fund for natural disasters.

-In the middle parts of the watershed, urban expansion is the main problem and ESPH has set a goal to protect a band of between 0.5 and 1 km around strategic water sources through targeted payments (opportunity cost of land in these areas attractive for urban development is very high: price of land around US$60-100/m2).
+In the middle parts of the watershed, urban expansion is the main problem and ESPH has set a goal to protect a band of between 0.5 and 1 kilometre around strategic water sources through targeted payments (opportunity cost of land in these areas attractive for urban development is very high: price of land around US$60-100 per square metre).

 Demand

-Private water utility company (t hrough public concession) of the city of Heredia, on behalf of the end users.
-Drinking water is distributed through the Heredia Public Services Enterprise (ESPH in Spanish), a utility owned by three municipalities in the province of Heredia but administered privately, and through the National Water and Sanitation Company.
+Private water utility company (through public concession) of the city of Heredia, on behalf of the end users.
+Drinking water is distributed through the ESPH, a utility owned by three municipalities in the province of Heredia but administered privately, and through the National Water and Sanitation Company.

 In 2002 the Company Florida Ice & Farm (a brewery and bottler of water and fruit juices) and the ESPH signed an agreement with FONAFIFO and FUNDECOR to protect and manage the Río Segundo watershed, which provides water to both companies.
-Pooling demand allowed the payment to landowners to be raised to US$67/ha/yr.
+Pooling demand allowed the payment to landowners to be raised to US$67 per hectare per year.

 Intermediary